0xFAFA/FA/README.md

-# FA: Forced prompt leArning of Vision-Language Models for Out-of-Distribution Detection
+# FA: Forced Prompt Learning of Vision-Language Models for Out-of-Distribution Detection
 The paper has been accepted by ICCV2025